oddbird/accoutrement-scale/README.md

 accoutrement-scale
 ==================

-Sass typography [Accoutrement][accoutrement]
-by [OddBird][oddbird].
-Sass size & scale management tools.
+Sass size & scale management tools by [OddBird][oddbird], part of our [Accoutrement][accoutrement] suite.
-Generate sizes based on [modular scales][ms], gather all your sizes into a single map, and access them by name in various ways.
+Gather all your sizes into a single map, generate new sizes based on [modular scales][ms] or arbitrary functions, and access them by name.

 [accoutrement]: http://oddbird.net/accoutrement/
 [oddbird]: http://oddbird.net/